April 13, 2023

 The parent who isn’t the qualifying adopter of the child

-You’re entitled to paternity leave regardless of gender — as long as you’re the partner or cohabitant of the mother or primary parent.
+Your employees are entitled to paternity leave regardless of gender — as long as they’re the partner or cohabitant of the mother or primary parent and fulfil these conditions:

 To receive certified paternity leave from work:

-If you’re an employed person, provide your employer with a doctor’s certificate confirming your baby’s expected due date or actual birth date.
-Your employer must then complete a PB2: Employer Certificate for Paternity Benefit Form to confirm your entitlement to paternity leave.
+If your employee is applying for Paternity Benefit, they must provide you with a doctor's certificate confirming the baby's expected due date or birth date.
+As their employer, you must complete the PB2: Employer Certificate for Paternity Benefit form to confirm their entitlement to paternity leave.

-If you are self-employed, a doctor must complete a PB3: Medical Certificate for Paternity Benefit form to certify your baby’s due date or birth date.
+For self-employed individuals, a doctor must complete the PB3: Medical Certificate for Paternity Benefit to certify the baby’s due date or birth date.

 Learn more about these Paternity Benefit Forms.

-For intercountry adoption, submit a declaration of eligibility and suitability in relation to the child, plus any additional particulars in writing of the actual or expected placement date.
+For intercountry adoptions, they must submit a declaration of eligibility and suitability for the child, along with written details of the actual or expected placement date.

-Submit these documents and forms when applying for Paternity Benefit.
+These documents are required when applying for Paternity Benefit.

-Start your paternity leave any time during the first 26 weeks after the birth or adoption of your baby in line with your Paternity Benefit application.
+Your employees can take paternity leave at any time within the first 26 weeks after the birth or adoption of their child, in line with their Paternity Benefit application.

-To qualify for Paternity Benefit, you must have a certain number of PRSI contributions on your social record and come under one of these PRSI contribution classes:
+To qualify for Paternity Benefit, your employees must have a certain number of PRSI contributions on their social insurance record and come under one of these PRSI contribution classes:

 Class A: Individuals employed in industrial, commercial, and service sectors earning €38 or more weekly.
 This class also includes public and civil servants employed from 6 April 1995.